wmhilton/solidmecha.com/content/game/bitic.md

 gamefile = "bitic"
 +++

 Try to create the target picture.
 Left click and drag to move bitmaps to open slots.
 Right click a map delete.
 Left Click a gate to change its type.
 Right click to perform its operation.
+Left click a slot to spawn a new map.